heyzua/choosy/README.markdown

 ### Super Commands

 You can also combine multiple choices into an uber-choice, creating commands that look a lot like git or subversion.

 First, we create another command.

-    #!/usr/bin/env ruby -w
+    #!/usr/bin/env ruby
     # bar.rb

-    $LOAD_PATH.unshift File.join(File.dirname(File.dirname(__FILE__)), 'lib')
     require 'choosy'

     # Create a new command
-    bar_cmd = Choosy::Command.new :bar do
+    $bar_cmd = Choosy::Command.new :bar do
       executor do |args, options|
         if options[:bold]
           puts "BOLD!!!"